-This past summer, Hellenic Studies at SFU and the wider university community received with great sadness news of Professor André Gerolymatos' passing.
-As founding director of the Stavros Niarchos Foundation Centre for Hellenic Studies, friend and colleague André will be missed by those who worked and studied with him.
+Hellenic Studies at SFU and the wider university community was saddened by the loss of Professor André Gerolymatos in May 2019.
+As founding director of the Stavros Niarchos Foundation Centre for Hellenic Studies, friend and colleague André is missed by those who worked and studied with him.

-Dr. Gerolymatos was an acknowledged expert on Greek history and international relations and his many books include: Red Acropolis, Black Terror: The Greek Civil War and the Origins of Soviet-American Rivalry, 1943-1949, and more recently, The British and the Greek Resistance, 1936-1944; Spies, Saboteurs, and Partisans from Lexi...read more
+Dr. Gerolymatos was an acknowledged expert on Greek history and international relations, and his many books include: Red Acropolis, Black Terror: The Greek Civil War and the Origins of Soviet-American Rivalry, 1943-1949, and more recently, The British and the Greek Resistance, 1936-1944; Spies, Saboteurs, and Partisans from Lexington Books and An Internatio...read more

-In recognition of the Dr. Gerolymatos’ dedication to the study of Greece and Hellenism, friends and colleagues have established a memorial fund to support his legacy in Hellenic Studies at Simon Fraser University.
+In recognition of the Dr. Gerolymatos’ dedication to the study of Greece and Hellenism, friends and colleagues have established the Professor André Gerolymatos Undergraduate Scholarship in Hellenic Studies to support his legacy in Hellenic Studies at Simon Fraser University.
 The fund will support Dr. Gerolymatos’ vision of Hellenic Studies as a broader, interdisciplinary project covering the study of Greece, from antiquity to the modern age.